 An ideal spot for any book lovers, this a cosy little café can be found in Kanda district in Tokyo.
 Adorably located in a jointly shared bookshop named ‘Books Tokyodo’ you will have nothing but peace and quiet when working here.

-Free Wi-Fi is available here with multiple outlets to charge your devices, all the ingredients you need for a productive day of work.
+Free Wi-Fi is available here, with multiple outlets to charge your devices and all the ingredients you need for a productive day of work.

-If the smell of freshly brewed coffee and toasted sandwiches distracts or you’re maybe searching for a place that offers a strictly work related environment with networking opportunities then why not try a Japanese coworking space?
+Suppose the smell of freshly brewed coffee and toasted sandwiches distracts or you’re maybe searching for a place that offers a strictly work-related environment with networking opportunities.
+Why not try a Japanese coworking space?

 Blink Community

-A sleek, modern coworking space, which offers a variety of work environments from private rooms, traditional cubicle-style rooms to even a rooftop terrace.
+A sleek, modern coworking space that offers a variety of work environments, from private rooms and traditional cubicle-style rooms to even a rooftop terrace.
 Aimed to build a foreigner-friendly working atmosphere, Blink Community is a great place for remote workers or travellers looking to get some work done.

 Situated in the business-centric area of Roppongi in Tokyo, you will be surrounded by like-minded, hardworking individuals.
 A possibly unusual inclusion on this list, parks are a great free spot to get some work done.